First-Year Curriculum

 Addresses the legal and policy issues that arise at the intersection of immigration law, criminal law, and criminal procedure.
 Explores how individuals perceived to have violated a criminal offense are treated in the immigration law system, how individuals thought not to be citizens of the United States are uniquely affected by criminal procedure norms and substantive criminal law, and how states and the federal government have sought to police criminal activity by noncitizens.
 Analysis of constitutional, statutory, and regulatory provisions concerning immigration and the procedural and substantive requirements concerning criminal proceedings as they affect noncitizens.

-• LAWE 756 International Business Practice
+• LAWE 756 International Business Placement

 Units: 4